FuqingWang/Kyulux_UI/README.md

 ## Objective
 The objective of this project is to create a app that consumes a Restful API and display the response in a data table format.
-Additional features are 1.dynamic building 2.sorting 3.searching 4.pagination
+Additional features are 1. dynamic building 2. sorting 3. searching 4. pagination

 1. The DataTable component dynamically consumes an array of objects and build it into a table format.
 2. To sort, simply click on the column header.
 You could also choose either ascending or descending sort in the header menu.